People in my ear think I can do 13 things at once.

 We are the greatest force for good on the face of the earth.

-I can I just I can't relate to it.
+I just, I can't relate to it.

 I cannot imagine sitting around a bunch of America-hating dictators and listening to it without getting angry as I can be.